Skip to content

 App Service

 The main web application.
-Runs Flask via Gunicorn with 2 worker processes on port 5000.
+Runs Flask via Gunicorn with 1 worker process and 2 threads on port 5000.

 • Image: Built from the project Dockerfile (Python 3.14-slim base)